mywrites/mywrites.github.io/api_ref_guide.md

 GET /users/100

-This request retrieves information about ID 100 from the **Users** table.
+This request retrieves information about unique ID 100 from the **Users** table.
 The API receives this request then accesses the Users table to retrieve all available information about the user with unique ID 100.

 **Response**: <br/>